 - The Egyptian Book of the Dead: The Book of Going Forth by Day

-Sedona Cathedral Rock with Heron and Cloudships Overhead
+Sedona Cathedral Rock

 The Phoenix was adopted by the early Christianity as a symbol of resurrection.
 It’s also a popular emblem in heraldry: both Elizabeth I, and Mary the Queen of Scotts used it as their emblems.
 It is the seal on the flag of the city of Phoenix Arizona.
 Originally named Pumpkinville due to the abundance of large pumpkins, growing along the canals, the city was named Phoenix by way of suggestion of Lord Darrel Duppa, “as it described a city born from the ruins of a former Hohokam civilization.”

 and visit us at YahooGroups